-Summary: Should you buy a home in Portland, OR in 2019 or 2020?
+Summary: Timing your home purchase right can be highly beneficial.
+Depending on when you buy, you could save yourself quite a bit of money.
+The question is, should you buy a home in Portland, OR in 2020 or 2021?
 This article will provide some insightful information to help answer your pressing questions and help you make the right decision

 These are the kinds of questions Portland home buyers are asking themselves.
+And they’re certainly great questions to ask.
 Below, we have gathered some information to help you answer these and other real estate-related questions.

 Of course, these are all external market factors.
 From a market perspective, one could argue that now is a good time to buy a home in Portland, Oregon.
 But you have to make sure it’s a good time for you personally.